mosecorg/mosec/README.md

 pip install -U mosec
 # or install with conda
 conda install conda-forge::mosec
+# or install with pixi
+pixi add mosec
 ```

 To build from the source code, install [Rust](https://www.rust-lang.org/) and run the following command: